-Naturopathic doctors are primary healthcare practitioners rigorously trained and skilled to assess, diagnose, and treat a wide range of health conditions using natural treatments and medicine.
+Naturopathic doctors are primary healthcare practitioners rigorously trained and skilled to assess, diagnose, and treat a wide range of health conditions using natural and integrative therapies.

 Learn More

-After completing a pre-med degree, naturopathic medical students attend a four-year, accredited naturopathic medical school.
-The curriculum includes medical science and natural therapeutics.
+After completing undergraduate studies and prerequisites, naturopathic medical students attend a four-year, accredited naturopathic medical program.

 When you visit an ND, they will complete an extensive health history and physical examination.
 They will review your medications and evaluate laboratory tests and diagnostic imaging in order to make a proper diagnosis.